Higher genus theory: Expansion groups and expansion Lie algebras

 \subsection{Intermezzo: expansion maps as coordinates of monomials}

 Expansion maps were introduced by Smith in \cite[eq.
 (2.2)]{smith2}.
 In this section we provide an alternative definition of an expansion map, one that will make clear the connection between expansion maps and expansion groups.
-A simple computation will show that the present definition and Smith's one are equivalent.
+A simple computation will show that the present definition is equivalent to the one in Smith.

 Let $m \in \mathbb{Z}_{\geq 1}$.
 Let $G$ be a profinite group and let $A$ be a linearly independent finite set of continuous characters from $G$ to $\mathbb{F}_2$, containing at least two elements.
 Let $\chi_0$ be in $A$.